Lobethal-Lutheran-School/LLS-Blinky/README.md

 see: http://www.repo.hu/projects/pcb-rnd

 PCBs can be easily and cheaply ordered online in quantities of ten, up to 100mm x 100mm, making a project of this kind an ideal introduction to electronic design and coding using open source toolchains throughout.
+Yellow solder mask was used for this board to reflect the school colours, but other colours such as green, black, blue, and red are also available.

+Those etching or routing PCBs at home can use the CAM (computer aided manufacturing) files exported by pcb-rnd for routing, toner transfer or photresist processes.

 The attiny13a used in this project was programmed using the arduino programming environment and extensions from MCUdude available on github